Gift Flow

 This policy explains how Gift Flow collects, uses, protects, and deletes personal data when merchants use the app to offer multi-recipient checkout.

-Gift Flow is operated by outBloom Apps and built for Shopify stores.
+Gift Flow is operated by outBloom App and built for Shopify stores.
 Shopify remains the primary commerce platform and source of truth for products, customers, checkouts, orders, draft orders, refunds, and merchant staff access.
 Gift Flow processes the app-held data needed to prepare multi-recipient orders, support refunds, and respond to privacy requests.

 Who This Policy Covers